WillemVanCaspel/PRISM/README.md

 # PRISM

 This repository contains the source code for the Primitive Equations In Spectral coordinates Model (PRISM) tidal and planetary wave model.
-The fortran77 source code is organized in the /source directory, and useful Python scripts for input and output processing are located in the /pyscripts directory.
+The fortran77 source code is organized in the /source directory, while useful Python scripts for input and output processing are located in the /pyscripts directory.

 PRISM has been used primarily for the simulation of upper atmospheric global-scale waves.
 Key features are its 3-dimensional background meteorological nudging capability, and its flexible specification of thermal and gravitational tidal forcing terms.